 The back deck, where Artie teaches the kids how to play kick the can:

-You can see the solar panels of this “eco-friendly” house in the backyard in this shot (which I believe were added for the movie):
+You can see the solar panels of this “eco-friendly” house in the backyard in this shot:

 The house was part of the 40th Dunwoody Home Tour in the fall of 2012,